xiaohua-chen/RISDA/README.md

-# Imagine by Reasoning: A Reasoning-Based Implicit Semantic Data Augmentation for Long-Tailed Classification (AAAI 2022)
+# Imagine by Reasoning: A Reasoning-Based Implicit Semantic Data Augmentation for Long-Tailed Classification

 ## Prerequisite
 * PyTorch >= 1.2.0